legacyLD/rails-pet-lab/docs/part-v.md

 1. You already have routes for `owners#edit` and `owners#update`, since  `routes.rb` calls `resources :owners`.
 Now, set up controller methods for `owners#edit` and `owners#update`, as well as a view for editing owners (edit form).

-2. Make sure your `owners#update` method also handles errors by redirecting if the user submits invalid data and displaying a flash message in the view.
+2. Make sure your `owners#update` method also handles errors by redirecting if the owner submits invalid data and displaying a flash message in the view.

 1. Common keys for flash messages are `:notice`, which just displays some information, and `:error`, which means something has gone wrong.
 Add styling to visually distinguish between these kinds of flash messages.

 1. If you look at `seeds.rb`, you'll see FFaker is set up to generate seed data.
 In your Rails console, try `FFaker::PhoneNumber.phone_number` a few times.
-Just like real user data, the phone numbers don't have a standard format.
+Just like real owner data, the phone numbers don't have a standard format.
 Fill in the `normalize_phone_number` method so that it will:
   * remove `1` from the beginning of the owner's phone number, and
   * remove the characters `(`, `)`, `-`, and `.` from the owner's phone number.